-- District Level Administrators and Building Operations will meet to review all guidance related to cleaning and disinfecting of buildings and to review the Building Operations sections of the MI Safe Schools: Michigan's 2020-21 Return to School Roadmap. - Each building custodial individual or team and administrator will tour their building and identify areas of frequent use throughout the building.
-A map will be created and kept on-site at each location and a master copy will be maintained in the Operations Director's office. - Students will practice good hand hygiene and wash their hands as they enter the classroom when they enter each facility.
-All frequently touched surfaces will be cleaned by staff at least every four hours. - Use of shared objects (e.g., gym or physical education equipment, art supplies, toys, games) should be suspended. - Technology devices (i.e. Student computers/keyboards/touch screens/touch stylus) shall be disinfected after each use.
+- District Level Administrators and Building Operations will meet to review all guidance related to cleaning and disinfecting of buildings and to review the Safety Protocols and Surfaces sections of the State of Michigan Guidelines for Operating Schools Safely. - Each building custodial individual or team and administrator will tour their building and identify areas that might need additional cleaning procedures throughout the building.
+A scope of work for custodial staff has been developed based on these reviews. - Students will practice good hand hygiene and wash their hands as they enter the classroom when they enter each facility.
+All frequently touched surfaces will be cleaned by staff at least every four hours. - Use of shared objects (e.g., gym or physical education equipment, art supplies, toys, games) should be suspended.
+If it is not practicable to suspend the use of these objects, they should be cleaned and disinfected between each use and at the end of the day, following the instructions for the use of the products. - Technology devices (i.e. student computers/keyboards/touch screens/touch stylus) shall be disinfected after each use.
 Technology device covers will be provided for shared units and those will be disinfected between each use.
-Alcohol wipes will be provided for this cleaning process. - The pool will not be used during Phases 4 and 5 due to the necessary close proximity of staff to students without a mask during instruction or therapy in the pool. - In Phase 4, smaller groups of students could be in attendance and will be assigned a table/desk/workstation to reduce cross contamination. - Provide List N disinfectant wipes to classroom staff to wipe down desks, tables, keyboards, manipulatives, or other shared supplies.
+Alcohol wipes will be provided for this cleaning process. - The use of the pool at High Point will be limited to ensure proper physical distancing.
+A plan of use shall be documented and approved by the High Point Supervisor. - When groups of students are in attendance, they will be assigned a table/desk/workstation to reduce cross contamination. - Provide List N disinfectant wipes to classroom staff to wipe down desks, tables, keyboards, manipulatives, or other shared supplies.
 If List N wipes are not available, provide a List N disinfectant spray to classroom staff and train on proper disinfecting procedures, chemical storage, etc. as mentioned below. - Outdoor playground equipment will be cleaned daily by the custodial team. - Training for operations staff on cleaning materials and protocols has been provided and will be repeated prior to any on-site instruction.
-This training includes the use of PPE when cleaning, protocols for the classroom and storage of cleaning materials. - A training on cleaning materials and protocols will be provided to the classroom staff through a virtual meeting the week prior to school resuming in-person.
+This training includes the use of PPE when cleaning, protocols for the classroom and storage of cleaning materials. - A training on cleaning materials and protocols will be provided to the classroom staff at a meeting prior to school resuming in-person.
 This training will show the use of PPE when cleaning, protocols for the classroom and storage of cleaning materials.